CaduceusInc/waleopakunle.com/_posts/2020-04-12-background-matting-making-the-world-your-green-screen.md

 1. ##### **Supervised training**

-using 4 encoders managed by a Context Switching block of selectors and 3 Residual Blocks and Decoders, trained on the Adobe dataset.
+This is done using 4 encoders managed by a Context Switching block of selectors and 3 Residual Blocks and Decoders, trained on the Adobe dataset.